Lymah123/100-days-of-code/daily-journal.md

 - I fixed the bug I that had me stuck yesterday.
 The application is working fine now for the command line interface
 - I have started implementing the live web application feature.
 Already added ths necessary dependencies.

+Day 60: 23/01/25

+- I added the HTML and CSS pages to the app.
+It remains JS for the app's interactivity.
+I am trying different features that are simple and functional.
+I should be done with the app this week.